netxms/netxms-doc/admin/event-processing.rst

      - Alarm's key (can be used only in actions to put text of alarm from the same event processing policy rule).
    * - ``%L``
-     - Object alias
+     - Alias of event source object.

+       .. versionadded:: 4.4.3
    * - ``%m``
      - Event's message text (meaningless in event template).
    * - ``%M``
      - Custom message text.
 Can be set in filtering script by setting ``CUSTOM_MESSAGE`` variable.
    * - ``%n``
-     - Name of event source object or name of interface for interface macro expansion.
+     - Name of event source object.
+Name of interface when interface name is generated using macros.
    * - ``%N``
      - Event's name.
    * - ``%s``
      - Event's severity code as number.
 Possible values are:

          - 0 - :guilabel:`Normal`
          - 1 - :guilabel:`Warning`
          - 2 - :guilabel:`Minor`